White woman arrested for shooting Black neighbour in feud over children playing

 Ms Smith said there had not been an altercation and that Owens did not have a weapon.

-“She was angry all the time that the children were playing out there,” the witness said, referring to Lorincz.
+“She was angry all the time that the children were playing out there,” the witness said, referring to Ms Lorincz.
 “She would say nasty things to them.
 Just nasty.”

-Sheriff Woods said that, since January 2021, deputies had responded to at least half a dozen calls in connection with what police described as feuding between Lorincz and Owens.
+Sheriff Woods said that, since January 2021, deputies had responded to at least half a dozen calls in connection with what police described as feuding between Ms Lorincz and Owens.

 “There was a lot of aggressiveness from both of them, back and forth,” the sheriff said Lorincz had told investigators.